TU-plogan/TU-plogan.github.io/general/convert-tables.md

 	<td colspan="n"> and sometimes <td colspan="n" rowspan="n">
 ```

-To retain the attribute value, search for some variation of
+To retain the attribute value, search for some variation of:

 ```html